pravega/pravega/documentation/src/docs/segment-reader.md

     }
 }
 ```
-Once user are done with SegmentReader, closes this segment reader.
+Once done with `SegmentReader`, user needs to close this segment reader.
 No further methods may be called after close.
 ```java
 segmentReader.close();
 ```